Pratik-kumar/HelloGit/README.md

 # HelloGit
-My first repository on GitHub
+My first repository on GitHub.
+Just started with github